 Both cooking methods will produce a delicious and nutritious broth!

-How Long Should Bone Broth Cook in a Pressure Cooker?
+How Long Should Bone Broth Cook in an Instant Pot?

 For the most nutritious stock you want to cook the bones until the cartilage and tendons dissolve and the bones are falling apart.